L1m1tz/nft-preview-card-component/README.md

 ### What I learned

-UIn this challange i improved my understanding on grid and flexbox, i also learned how to put an overlay on an image.
+In this challange i improved my understanding on grid and flexbox, i also learned how to put an overlay on an image.
 To see how you can add code snippets, see below:

 ```html